TPL-515/Lab3/README.md

 2) Change the order of the assets so that it goes run, walk, crawl.

 3) Validate that the order is changed in the U.I.

+4) Create a new asset "sprint" that behaves like the other assets

+5) Add make a new order that goes run, walk, crawl and sprint at the same level.